Original & Junior Poetry Writing Contest

 • Each student must submit TWO copies of TWO original poems, one per page, signed with a pen name along with one completed official entry form per student.

-FOR ENTRY FORMS OR QUESTIONS:
+FOR ENTRY FORMS OR QUESTIONS

-Junior Contest Entry Form for 2023
+Junior Contest Entry Form in Word format

 MAIL TO: